MaciejDabrowskii/PROJECT-SHOPPING-CART/README.md

 The goal is to practice the use of React Router and React Testing Library.

+NOTE:
-NOTE: To display shopping cart items click on the shopping cart indicator on the shop page's top right corner.
+-To display shopping cart items click on the shopping cart indicator on the shop page's top right corner.
+-Items in the shopping cart are expandable when clicked

 ### Technologies